Simulating turbulent mixing caused by local instability of internal gravity waves: Abstract

 \section{Abstract}

 With the aim of assessing internal wave-driven mixing in the ocean, we develop a new technique for direct numerical simulations of stratified turbulence.
 Since the spatial scale of oceanic internal gravity waves is typically much larger than that of turbulence, fully incorporating both in a model would require a high computational cost, and is therefore out of our scope.
 Alternatively, we cut out a small domain periodically distorted by an unresolved large-scale internal wave and locally simulate the energy cascade to the smallest scales.
 In this model, even though the Froude number of the outer wave, $Fr$, is small such that density overturn or shear instability does not occur, a striped pattern of disturbance is exponentially amplified through a parametric subharmonic instability.
-When the disturbance amplitude reaches the overturning threshold, secondary instabilities arise and produce much smaller-scale fluctuations.
+When the disturbance amplitude grows sufficiently large, secondary instabilities arise and produce much smaller-scale fluctuations.
 Passing through these two stages, wave energy is transferred into turbulence energy and will be eventually dissipated.
 Different from the conventional scenarios of vertical shear-induced instabilities, a large part of turbulent potential energy is supplied from the outer wave and directly used for mixing.
-The mixing coefficient $\Gamma = \epsilon_P / \epsilon$, where $\epsilon$ is the dissipation rate of turbulent kinetic energy and $\epsilon_P$ is that of available potential energy, is always greater than 0.5 and tends to increase with $Fr$.
-This result challenges the recent scaling arguments on mixing efficiency in a stratified fluid.
+The mixing coefficient $\Gamma=\epsilon_P/\epsilon$, where $\epsilon$ is the dissipation rate of kinetic energy and $\epsilon_P$ is that of available potential energy, is always greater than 0.5 and tends to increase with $Fr$.
+Although our results are mostly consistent with the recently proposed scaling relationship between $\Gamma$ and the turbulent Froude number, $Fr_t$, the values of $\Gamma$ obtained here are larger by a factor of about two than previously reported.